giampiportatile/PREPARE-Challenge-Phase-3/README.md

 ## Summary
 The challenge is centered around developing better methods for prediction of Alzheimer's disease and Alzheimer's disease related dementias (AD/ADRD) focuing in particular on early diagnosis.
-Phase 3 is focused on the imporvement of the winning models of Phase 2 for both social determinant and acoustic tracks.
+The goal of Phase 3 is to improve the winning models of Phase 2 for both social determinant and acoustic tracks.

 ## Setup